bxparks/AceSegment/README.md

 +--------+                       +------------------------+
 ```

-The `DriverBuilder` configuration is the same as before, but we
+The `DriverBuilder` configuration is similar to before but we use the
-just add the `useSpi()` configuration option:
+`setSegmentSpiPins()` method instead:

 ```
 const uint8_t digitPins[NUM_DIGITS] = {4, 5, 6, 7};
 const uint8_t latchPin = 10; // ST_CP on 74HC595